-Cults are a widespread problem that may cause tragedies.
-Not a few of them go on getting members among shy persons (Zimbardo 1977).
+Cults are a widespread problem and cause tragedies.
+American cults may get many members among shy persons (Zimbardo 1977).
 A sect leader may promise a glorious future, maybe immortality through kriya too.
 It may look like a "win-win" deal, enriching, ennobling, empowering and so on, until many hard facts of everyday life strike.

 Facts may be likened to ducks:

 "When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck." - Richard James Cardinal Cushing (1895-1970)

 Learn to identify the sectarian (cultist) and what sectarians do, and then you may help in some deprogramming activity too.
 A good diagnosis helps for prescribing a cure.
 Dr Philip G. Zimbardo hopes that